healeycodes/healeycodes.com/posts/rendering-counter-strike-demos-in-the-browser.md

 ## Rendering Grenades

 A critical aspect of CS2 strategy is the timing and placement of grenades.
 Both your team's grenades and the opposing team's grenades.
-Knowing where to hide to counteract the opponents flashes, when to throw molotovs to stop a bombsite rush, what certain smoke timings *mean*, etc.
+Knowing where to hide to counteract the opponents flashes, when to throw molotovs to stop a bombsite rush, what certain smoke timings mean, etc.

 Demoinfocs-golang provides a `GrenadeProjectile` which has a `TrajectoryEntry` list containing the world positions, frame ids, and timing of a grenade's trajectory entries.
-Like player positions, these positions must be scaled to the map image.
+Like player positions, these coordinates must be scaled to the map image.

 In my demo player, as the playback clock passes each trajectory entry's time, a line is drawn from the nade's origin to the next point (and from the next point to the next, and so on).
 Additionally, an SVG of the grenade (decompiled from CS2's source files) is placed at the furthest point.